 In Firewatch, you play a guy who needs time out from a harsh personal situation (different game, same horror).
 You take advantage of a job offer to become a warden in an American National Park, watching out for, and ideally preventing, fire.
 You live and work alone in beautiful open countryside, encountering the occasional hikers.
 You only regular human contact is with your boss, over the radio.

 The game solves a lot of the barriers to small studio games in a very natural way.
 There’s a very good reason why you hardly see anyone else: you’re working in the middle of nowhere.
 In fact, you do see some other characters, but only at a distance.
 Indeed, the designers tease the player here: two such distant characters are drunken teenage girls skinny–dipping, and all you, the player, see are dots distant in a lake.
-I, like most guys I suspect, find I want to replay that section to see if a different conversational gambit entices an … erm … better view of the situation.
-I strongly suspect it doesn’t given the game comes with no adult–only warnings.
+I, like many guys I suspect, find my inner teenage boy wants to replay that section to see if a different conversational gambit entices an … erm … better view of the situation.
+I strongly suspect it doesn’t, given the game comes with no adult–only warnings.

 Which leads on to another point: conversations.
 Despite this being a game in which you see no–one, except at a distance, this is a conversation rich game.
 Most of the time, you’re talking with your boss over the radio.
 The boss part of the conversation soon vanishes in the haze of isolated people needing to communicate.
 This works very well; it produces natural dialogue with some great moments of humour.
 Indeed, I find I want to replay these conversations, too, to find out if my natural stand–offish conversational approach prevented a better friendship, or perhaps more, building between the characters.
 I’ve never found myself quite this engaged with ordinary people stuff in a game before.
 It’s impressive.